hug-sch/vse-docs/setup/organize/dir-structure/creating-test-files.rst

 An image placeholder is a dummy image.
 There are several websites that can either provide you with the link to these images or give you the possibility to generate these images yourself on your computer.
 Of course, you can always save the online images behind the link.

-For example, the URL http://via.placeholder.com/640x360 will show you a placeholder image of 640x360 pixels in the browser, which you can save to your computer.
+For example, the URL http://via.placeholder.com/640x360 or https://placekitten.com/640/360 will show you a placeholder image of 640x360 pixels in the browser, which you can save to your computer.

 .. figure:: http://via.placeholder.com/640x360
    :align: center